stanfortonski/Tinder-Bot/README.md

 `min_wait_time_between_action_in_sec` for minimal time delay.
 Default `max_wait_time_between_action_in_sec` is 45 and `min_wait_time_between_action_in_sec` is 10.
 6. Only if you log in through Google.
 This option `amount_of_attempts` sets the number of attempts after which if you don't log in It will error occurs.
 Default is 15.
 7. If you want to save Instagram nick from description set `allow_to_save_ig` to True.
 Default is True.
-8. Choose path to your file with instagram nicknames so change `ig_file_path`.
+8. Choose path to your file with Instagram nicknames so change `ig_file_path`.
 Default is 'instagram.txt'.
+9. If you want to save Snapchat nick from description set `allow_to_save_snap` to True.
+Default is True.
+10. Choose path to your file with Snapchat nicknames so change `snap_file_path`.
+Default is 'snap.txt'.

 ## Usage
-Open your terminal/CMD in Tinder-Bot directory and call: `python executable.py`
+Open your terminal/CMD in Tinder-Bot directory and call: `python executable.py` or `python3 executable.py`

 **Created for scientific purposes only.
 This is not intended to harm anyone.
 I am not responsible for any damages resulting from the use of this program.**